 Our lodge and our members are actively involved in the Santa Monica community, through our charitable gifts and volunteer activities.
 Here is a snapshot of some of the good that we do:

-In 2016, Santa Monica-Palisades Lodge No. 307 will turn 125 years old.
+In 2016, Santa Monica-Palisades Lodge No. 307 celebrated its 125th anniversary.
 It is a lodge with a rich history that is deeply rooted in the local community, an active current membership, and a bright future.

 Applying For Membership: